 Anticipated $2,500 in subventions will be awarded each year, with individual awards ranging from $1,000 up to a maximum of $2,500.

 Timeline and reporting requirements.
-Applications will be reviewed by the FHA Finance Committee and decisions will be announced in July 2024.
-Subventions will be paid directly to the press, and made available as early as August 2024.
-If funds will not be disbursed before August 1, 2025, the award is considered void.
+Applications will be reviewed by the FHA Finance Committee and decisions will be announced in August 2025.
+Subventions will be paid directly to the press or sponsoring institution, and made available as early as August 2025.
+If funds will not be disbursed before September 30, 2025, the award is considered void.
 (Extension requests and repeat applications will both be entertained).

 Eligibility Criteria

-1. The manuscript makes a substantial contribution to the field of Quaker history.
+1. The manuscript/digital publication makes a substantial contribution to the field of Quaker history.

-2. The applicant must have a completed manuscript with a provisional contract from an established academic or trade press stipulating the need for an outside subvention in order to ensure publication.
+2a.
+The applicant for book publication must have a completed manuscript with a provisional contract from an established academic or trade press stipulating the need for an outside subvention in order to ensure publication.

-3. The press must agree to acknowledge an FHA subvention in the front matter of the published book.
+3. The press or sponsor must agree to acknowledge an FHA subvention in the front matter of the published book.

-4. The press must agree to provide a written report within two months of publication of the book.
+4. The press must agree to provide a written report within two months of publication of the book or digital publication.
 This report should contain a narrative account of what was accomplished with the subvention funds along with a line-by-line financial report.

-1. A summary of the manuscript in no more than 1,000 words.
+1. A summary of the manuscript/project in no more than 1,000 words.

-3. One representative chapter of the manuscript, complete with citations.
+3. If a book publication, One representative chapter of the manuscript, complete with citations.
+If a digital publication, no less than three images with text and citations.

 4. The applicant’s resume or curriculum vitae.

-5. Provisional contract from an established academic or trade press stipulating the need for an outside subvention in order to ensure publication.
+5. Provisional contract from an established academic or trade press or academic sponsor stipulating the need for an outside subvention in order to ensure publication.

 6. A conflict of interest disclosure, if applicable.